Updated March 31, 2026

 - Workers' compensation is required in South Carolina for businesses with 4 or more employees, with exemptions for sole proprietors, partners, agricultural workers, and railroad employees.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so many financing offices need documentation ready before signing space in Columbia, Charleston, or Greenville.
+- Most commercial leases in South Carolina require proof of general liability coverage, so many financing offices need documentation ready before signing space in Columbia, Charleston, or Greenville.

 - Commercial auto minimum liability in South Carolina is $25,000/$50,000/$25,000, which matters if a financing service uses vehicles for client meetings, document delivery, or site visits.